How to apply for a Duty Concession

-This concession system enables the duty-free entry of the imported goods which are not able to be locally manufactured or produced within Australia.
+This concession system enables the duty-free entry of imported goods which are not locally manufactured or produced within Australia.

-The duty would be reduced (usually from 5% to 0%) should the concession be granted.
+The Import duty would be reduced (usually from 5% to 0%) should the duty concession be granted.

 A successful application for a tariff concession will make the imported products more competitive in the import market, & they support, Customs Policy that no duty should be imposed on goods where there is no Australian industry to protect.

 Concessions are made on application by importers however before making your application you will need to undertake thorough research into whether local manufacturers of ‘substitutable goods’ exist.